jtk73/fivem-attributes/README.md

 # fivem-attributes

-A free player attributes system for setting and viewing details of a character.
+A player attributes system for setting and viewing details of a character.

 ## Features

+- Utilizes [Prisma](https://www.prisma.io) to interact with your database.
 - Set a age, height, and description of your character for better interactions.
 - Attributes are stored in your database.
-- Utilizes [Prisma](https://www.prisma.io) to interact with your database.
-- Administrators have the ability to manage attributes via command.
+- Administrators have the ability to manage and oversee attributes via command.

 ![preview](https://github.com/user-attachments/assets/6ffd27a7-a59d-4a6c-8907-b4759ccfce90)